-- Once you have your equipment, you will run a 3-minute session each day before you get out of bed (preferably around the same time each morning).
+- Once you have your equipment, you will run a 3-minute "HRV for Training" session each day before you get out of bed (preferably around the same time each morning).
 Note: 4 Days of reading is required to get your first result.

 - You will then be presented with a result that recommends you “train as usual”, have a “low exertion day” or “rest day” based on the individual’s baseline trend.

 - Using HRV for Improved Sports Performance by SweetWater Health

 - HRV for Improved Sports Performance Slides by Ronda Collier

 - Endurance Planet: A Guide to Effectively Using HRV for Training and Health with SweetWater Health’s Ronda Collier w/ Tawnee Prazak